Sir Robert Hart, 1st Baronet: Consular Service in China

 Hart went down to the Foreign Office in London, where he met with the Permanent Under-Secretary of State for Foreign Affairs, Edmund Hammond, and left for China in May 1854.
 Hart took a ship from Southampton to Alexandria, then travelled to Suez, then on to Galle and Bombay, before arriving in Hong Kong.
 He spent three months as a student interpreter at the Superintendency of Trade, before the return of John Bowring, the Governor of Hong Kong.
-On Bowring's return, Hart was assigned to the British Consulate in Ningpo.
+On Bowring's return, Hart was assigned to the British Consulate in Ningbo.
 In 1855, following a dispute with his Portuguese colleague, the British Consul was suspended, with Hart taking over his duties for a few months.
 Hart's calmness and good judgement in the face of conflict between the Chinese and Portuguese earned him favourable recommendations.
-Hart returned to his duties following the appointment of a new Consul, and was still resident in Ningpo during the Ningpo massacre on 26 June 1857.
+Hart returned to his duties following the appointment of a new Consul, and was still resident in Ningbo (Ningpo) during the Ningpo massacre on 26 June 1857.

 In March 1858, Hart was transferred to Canton to serve as the Secretary of the Allied Commission that governed the city.
 In this role, he served under Harry Smith Parkes, and found the work "exceedingly interesting": Parkes often took Hart on his trips around or outside Canton.
 In October 1858, Hart was made an interpreter at the British Consulate in Canton under Rutherford Alcock.
 In 1859, the Chinese viceroy Lao Tsung Kuang, a special friend of Hart's, invited him to set up a customs house in Canton similar to the one in Shanghai under Horatio Nelson Lay.
 In response, Hart said that he knew nothing of customs, but wrote to Lay to explore the possibility.
 Lay then offered him the role of Deputy Commissioner of Customs, which he accepted, and Hart asked the British government if they would allow him to resign from the consular service.
 They permitted this, but made clear that he would not be allowed to return whenever he pleased: he submitted his resignation in May 1859, and joined the customs service.